The number pi has an evil twin

 Its quite wild that the AM GM convergence is almost immediate - in just 2 steps, whereas to get a decent convergence for the Gauss's constant via HM, you need like 15 steps.You can dispense with expensive operators like square root but you end up paying for it with numerous iterations.

-• Chinjut 10 months ago
+• Chinjut a year ago

 The c value you compute depends on computing the b value, though.
 It's not a recursion carried out in a way which avoids square roots.
 It's just carrying out the same AM-GM sequence computation, and then taking a certain weighted harmonic mean over that sequence, which converges just because that original sequence converges anyway.